RaphaelIT7/gmod-holylib/README.md

 > This function will throw an error if you call it on a non-push channel.

 #### bool(success), string(errMsg - nil) IGModAudioChannel:FeedEmpty( number ms, number samplerate, number channels )
-Feeds null data into the encoder for the given ms frame using the given samplerate and channels.<br>
+Feeds null data into the channel for the given ms frame using the given samplerate and channels.<br>

-> [!NOTE]
-> This is needed as encoders seem to frequently die if not feed data continuously<br>

 > [!NOTE]
 > This function will throw an error if you call it on a non-push channel.